With over 3,597,691 downloads, WordPress is one of the most powerful CMS (content management systems) on the web.

 Click Crawl->Sitemaps and you will see where you can add/test sitemap.

 This will also show you any errors your sitemap has so keep reloading until it finishes pending to see if it has uploaded correctly.
 Google should now know all the WordPress pages that you want to be indexed in their search results.

 Canonical URL tags are a somewhat new (in the last few years) tags that tells spiders and bots what the URL of a certain page is.
 This is useful for sites that have content or products that are found at multiple URLs.
 This can sometimes be flagged as duplicate content so the canonical URL helps not harm your rankings by telling the search engine its the same URL.

 In WordPress SEO, canonical URLs are very important because there is a good amount of duplicate content issues you can run into with WordPress.
 As mentioned before there are plenty of plugins to add canonical URLs to WordPress pages but we suggest Yoast SEO Plugin as it adds canonical URLs by default.

-The robots.txt file is kind of like an instruction guide for search engines which tells web robots (like Googlebot) what to include in their index and what not too.
-The robots.txt is a simple text file that place in the root folder of your website.
+The robots.txt file is kind of like an instruction guide for search engines that tells web robots (like Googlebot) what to include in their index and what not too.
+The robots.txt is a simple text file that placed in the root folder of your website.

 The way Google uses the robot.txt file in WordPress has changed significantly over the years.
 You used to just block /wp-includes/ but this no longer works.